-SpragueAvenue and draws water from an aquifer 221' deep.
-The reservoir and booster station are located at this well reservoir was cleaned and inspected in 2020.
+Well B is located at the end of SpragueAvenue and draws water from an aguifer 221' deep.
+The reservoir and booster station are located at this well site.
+The 105,000-gallon concrete reservoir was cleaned and inspected in 2020.
 The sources are metered also the system is fully metered as of June 2015.
-A Water System Plan is available from our office that provides more information about the Hood Canal Water System, the plan was approved by DOH in November 2020.
+A Water System Plan is available from our office that provides more information about the Hood Canal Water System, the plan was approved by DOH in November